 Julien’s editing skills will entertain you and inspire you.

 21. Brooke Shaden

 A fine art photographer, Brooke Shaden often photographs herself.
 Then she manipulates the image into another world.
-She describes her work as a look at the juxtaposition of light and dark within people.
+She describes her work as looking at the juxtaposition of light and dark within people.

 Her images often look like they could have come from a fantasy storybook.
 Or even off the walls of art museums.

-Follow Brooke Shaden on Instagram for a glimpse at what’s possible in the genre.
-Even if the only model you have available is yourself.
+Follow Brooke Shaden on Instagram to glimpse what’s possible in the genre, even if the only model you have available is yourself.

 20. Aydın Büyüktaş

 Aydın Büyüktaş earned viral fame for his series of mind-bending aerial drone images, Flatlay.
 The series takes aerial landscapes and folds them away from you.
 As if the ground could bend like a sheet of paper.
 He crafts his images using a mix of planning, composites and 3D software.